-Assessing Enneagram in a work environment enables employers to understand their employees’ motivations rather than just their outward behavior.
+Assessing Enneagram in a work environment enables employers to understand their employees’ motivations in contrast to their outward behavior, which the DISC test measures.
 This makes it worth finding job candidates’ Enneagram types by using pre-recruitment testing.

 You can use a credible personality assessment test like TestGorilla’s Enneagram test to understand candidates’ personality types, how they approach personal relationships, and what motivates them at work.

 A reliable Enneagram test provides a results page that illustrates a detailed exposition of every personality type and describes the possible challenges and opportunities for each type.

 It should also provide tips for effective communication between all personality types.
 However, it’s important to note that the Enneagram test should be used in addition to other assessment methods in your recruitment process and not to replace them in making final hiring decisions.

 This means you still need to include other prescreening tests and an interview to evaluate candidates comprehensively.

 An Enneagram test is a great addition to any prescreening process because it evaluates a candidate’s non-technical qualities, which you might otherwise disregard.

 The following are noteworthy reasons to use an Enneagram test when hiring.